opengisch/QField/docs/fi/_sources/user-guide/track_lines_polygons.rst.txt

        :alt: tracker_settings

-There can be several trackings active on several layers.
+There can be several trackings session active on several layers.
 But only one tracking session per layer can be active at the time.

 .. container:: clearer text-center